ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ~~~

 Applying the Seal operation from the HPKE context produces an encrypted
-message, allowing the client to construct the following Encapsulated Request:
+message, allowing the client to construct the following encapsulated request:

 ~~~ hex-dump
 010020000100014b28f881333e7c164ffc499ad9796f877f4e1051ee6d31bad1